-Building Inspection 50 100.0
+Building Inspection 20 20.0

 Code Study / Files 1 2.0

-Complaint 4 8.0
+Complaint 0 0.0

-Correspondence 2 3.0
+Correspondence 0 0.0

-Drills Fire / Tornado 3 3.0
+Drills Fire / Tornado 2 2.0

 Suppression 2 4.0

-Fire Alarms 12 15.0
+Fire Alarms 5 7.5

 Fire Lanes 0 0.0

-Hood Testing 18 36.0
+Hood Testing 12 24.0

-Meetings 3 9.0
+Meetings / Training 8 32.0

 Permits / Citations 0 0.0

 Pre-Plans 1 1.0

-Plan Review 4 8.0
+Plan Review 2 4.0

-Home Inspections 12 12.0
+Home Inspections 2 2.0

-Lock Box Install 6 3.0
+Lock Box Install 3 1.5

-Smoke Detector 12 6.0
+Smoke Detector 7 3.5

-2021 Totals: 130 210.0
+2022 Totals: 65 103.5

-Public Education 2021
+Public Education 2022

 The Mentor-on-the-Lake Fire Department strives to educate the community on fire safety and the use of our EMS system.
-During this past year, our normal schedule of events that help achieve this goal such as the City Fall Fest, our Open House and our Safety Talk in the Senior Living Center had to be cancelled due to the COVID pandemic.
-This also included our CPR and AED training to our residents and businesses.
+During this past year, we have begun to schedule some events on a limited basis as the COVID pandemic restrictions have been lifted.
+This included our CPR and AED training to our residents and businesses.
 We did maintain other programs that are aimed towards safety which include our Lock Box and Smoke Detector Programs.
-Despite the cancellation of our normal community events such as, The Annual Easter Egg Hunt at Lake Elementary, the Larkspur Drive Block Party and Roar by the Shore Annual Cruise inn, we wanted to show the community that we appreciate them so, we hosted the Santa Rounds in December but were not able to pass out candy canes.
-It was wonderful to see the joy in the children's faces as the fire trucks drove Santa by.
+We were happy to continue our normal community events such as, The Annual Easter Egg Hunt at Lake Elementary, the Larkspur Drive Block Party and Santa rounds.
+Our dedication to these public events are our way to show the community that we appreciate them.